 Pursuant to local regulations, the Company is entitled to a refund of certain value added taxes ("VAT") paid in Argentina.
-While the Company continues to expect full payment of the amounts claimed, the timing of receipt of the refunds has become increasingly uncertain.
+While the Company continues to expect full payment of the amounts claimed, the timing of receipt of the refunds has become increasingly uncertain due to ongoing delays which have now exceed the Company's prior expectations and experiences.
 Accordingly, the corresponding taxes receivable balance has been classified as non-current.